eugenesvk/bypass-paywalls-chrome-clean/README.md

 Visit the [Chrome repository](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) of Bypass Paywall Clean.

 #### iOS/iPadOS
-Use adblocker with custom (content)filter & userscript (manager): https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters
+Use adblocker with custom (content)filter & userscript (manager): https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters (read instructions).

 ### Troubleshooting
 * If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.